MarkWattsBoomi/FlowComponentModel/README.md

 ## Getting started

-Import the npm package with "npm install -s flow-component-model";
+Grab a copy of the src and add it to your project

 Create a new component tsx file and set your class to extend one of the library's base class: -

 ```
 import * as React from 'react';
-import FlowComponent from 'flow-component-model'; //this is the important one
+import FlowComponent from '...wherever the file is located'; //this is the important one

 export default class MyCustomComponent extends FlowComponent {